 The Austin employment-based visa lawyers with the Law Office of William Jang, PLLC, charge the following in attorney’s fees for the typical labor certification application with the United States Department of Labor.
 However, it should be noted that the fees listed below do not include all the fees that will be subsequently required to file the relevant applications and petitions with the United States Citizenship and Immigration Service (USCIS) (please take a moment to look over the disclaimer on this page):

 - The cost of advertisement (this varies)

-At the William Jang, PLLC, our Austin employment-based visa lawyers have the experience and the resources to help you through the entire labor certification process (please take a look at a sample of cases that were approved).
+At the Law Office of William Jang, PLLC, our Austin employment-based visa lawyers have the experience and the resources to help you through the entire labor certification process (please take a look at a sample of cases that were approved).
 To speak with an attorney in Austin about what you will need to do in order to obtain your labor certification, please call our Austin offices at today.